Transfer of Credit Policy

 11. Credits earned while under suspension from McNeese or another college or university are not usually accepted for credit at McNeese; however, credit earned from a community college while under suspension from McNeese or another University of Louisiana System institution may be accepted at McNeese provided grades of C or higher are earned in each of the courses to be transferred.

-9. Transfer credit for graduate course work may be awarded, in individual cases, upon recommendation of a student’s major professor and department head and approval of the dean of Graduate School.
+9. Transfer credit for graduate course work may be awarded, in individual cases, upon recommendation of a student’s major professor and department head and approval of the executive director of the Doré School of Graduate Studies.

 1. A maximum of one-third of the credit hours required for the graduate degree may be transferred from another institutionally accredited college or university provided that: